 - Transfer the batter into the prepared cake tin and place it inside the bigger tray.

-Japanese cheesecake is baked at two temperatures.
-First at 250 °C and then at 160 °C. The high temperature gives the cake the initial rise and color.
+- Japanese cheesecake is baked at two temperatures.
+First at 225 °C (435°F) for 5 minutes and then at 160 °C (325°F) for 40-45 minutes.
+The high temperature gives the cake the initial rise and color.

 Carefully invert the cake tin onto a plate, remove the parchment paper, and then flip it back right-side-up onto a wire rack.
-My suggestion is to serve it as-is, so nothing mars its beauty.
-At the most, dust it with icing sugar, and if you like a pop of color, accompany it with a few berries.

 You can serve Japanese cheesecake warm or cold.
 It’s delicious either way.
 I recommend trying both because the texture changes with temperature.
-When it’s warm, the cake is fluffier, tastes more custardy and every bite melts in your mouth.
+When it’s warm, the cake is fluffier, tastes more custardy, and every bite melts in your mouth.

 If you feel the cheesecake is not done and the 45-minute mark has crossed, loosely cover the top with foil.
 Bake for another 10-15 minutes.